 Grilling over charcoal is common in the Philippines, but I went the easier route and used my gas grill.
 However, you can also use charcoal and follow these instructions to cook your chicken too.
 Preheat your grill and while you wait, make your basting sauce by combining achiote oil, melted butter, light brown sugar, lime juice, and salt.

 I’ve grilled chicken before, and sometimes it can be a bit difficult to prevent burnt skin so I made a few mistakes along the way and found some tips to share:

 - Expect it to take 30-40 minutes to finish cooking the chicken.
-Each piece should be removed when the deepest part registers 160 °F with a thermometer, so we can sear it later.
+Each piece should be removed when the deepest part registers 160 °F with an instant-read thermometer, so we can sear it later.

 - Preheat your grill on medium for about five minutes, then clean down your grill from previous cooking sessions.

 - Place the chicken skin side up over low heat cooking with the lid closed, only opening it to baste or check chicken temperature.
 Your grill’s internal temperature should be around 300-325 °F. My grill is too hot with three flames on low, so I shut one off leaving two burners on low.

 - Baste the chicken every 10 minutes to keep a moist outer layer occasionally measuring temperatures of the deepest part of each piece of meat, removing any piece that registers 160 °F, so we can sear it later.

 - If you find your chicken is burning, move them to the top tier rack (if you have one), or move them to a section of the grill with the lowest heat, or with the flame off.

 - Once all the chicken is removed, crank all the flames to medium for about 3 minutes with the grill closed, then sear each piece with the skin side down just to get nice browning, remove from the grill and serve.